Terms and conditions

 - Part-time work – paid work that students can undertake around their academic studies.
 During term time we will not accept job vacancies that exceed 15 hours per week, as students’ academic commitments will always be a first priority.

-- Short term placements (Internships)/project work – for current students to undertake as part of their course of study.
-This can be unpaid if students are being assessed and gaining academic credit for the placement/piece of work.
+- Short term placements (internships)/project work – for current students to undertake as part of their programme of study.

 Government policies and legislation